iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 )
 ```

-Next, we add `User.java` as the user entity class.
+Next, we add `User.java` as the user entity class:

 ```java
 @Entity